vandre-sales/meliva-ds/docs/docs/components/drawer.md

 ### Drawer with Footer

 Footers can be used to display titles and more.
-Use the `with-footer` attribute to add a footer to the drawer.
+Use the `footer` slot to add a footer to the drawer.

 ```html {.example}
 <wa-drawer label="Drawer" class="drawer-footer">